-Although no fishing or taking of sea life is allowed within 22.22 km of the island, a lack of enforcement meant that illegal commercial fishing and shark-finning occurred in the waters until 1992.
+Although no fishing or taking of sea life is allowed within 14 miles (22 km) of the island, a lack of enforcement meant that illegal commercial fishing and shark-finning occurred in the waters until 1992.
 Since then, park wardens have been stationed permanently on the island and shark numbers have noticeably increased again despite illegal fishing remaining a serious problem.

 Dramatically on 3 March 2011, Costa Rican president Laura Chinchilla Miranda signed an executive decree for a new protected area called the 'Seamounts Marine Management Area' which will be 5 times larger than the existing park.

-It is thought that the geological age of the island is between 1.9-2.4 million years old.
-It is the only part of the Cocos Tectonic Plate that emerged from a volcanic formation some 3,000m deep, and belongs to the volcanic chain that extends from the Galapagos Islands to the Mesoamerican trench in southeast Costa Rica.
+It is estimated that the geological age of the island is between 1.9-2.4 million years old.
+It is the only part of the Cocos Tectonic Plate that emerged from a volcanic formation almost 2 miles (3,000m) deep, and belongs to the volcanic chain that extends from the Galapagos Islands to the Mesoamerican trench in southeast Costa Rica.

 The island was originally discovered in 1526 by Spanish explorer Joan Cabezas del Grado but remained a rest stop, refuge and storage area for the pirates and corsairs that sailed the western coast of the Spanish Americas.

-In 1793, Cocos began to be visited by whaleboats, which landed on the shores to stock up with fresh water and cocosnuts.
-Pigs, goats and various plants were left on the island in order that they provide food for future travellers to the island.
+In 1793, Cocos began to be visited by whaling boats, which landed on the shores to stock up with fresh water and coconuts.
+Pigs, goats and various plants were left on the island in order that they provide food for future travelers to the island.

 The first recorded involvement of Costa Rica with the island was in 1832, when the government rescued a Chilean ship that was wrecked in Wafer Bay.
 Finally, the Costa Rican flag flew over the island in 1969, when the Jesús Jiménez Amora administration took legal possession of Cocos.

-Nowadays, the majority of visitors are divers that come to the island on liveaboards to marvel at the extraordinary marine life surrounding the island.
+Nowadays, the majority of visitors are scuba divers that come to the island on liveaboard boats to marvel at the extraordinary marine life surrounding the island.

 The climatic and oceanic characteristics, combined with its splendid isolation, have led Cocos Island to a high degree of endemism for such a small area of land.